 A preliminary roost assessment is a ‘walkover’ survey which entails an ecologist inspecting the site to see if there is any evidence of bats roosting in the area.
-These surveys are relatively quick and inexpensive (starting from £299).
+These surveys are relatively quick and inexpensive (starting from £399).
 A phase 2 survey or emergence survey is more detailed.
-It is only needed if the initial survey shows that the site has bat activity.
+It is only needed if the initial survey shows that the site has bat activity or roosting value.
 You can read more about emergence surveys here.

 Bats are legally protected species because their populations have declined, partly as a result of human activity.
 In order to protect them, any development work that could damage their habitats or the bats themselves needs to be carefully monitored.